alxshelepenok/lumen/content/posts/fleek-network-s-roadmap-is-public.md

 ![](https://storage.fleek.zone/27a60cdd-37d3-480c-ae88-3ad4ca886b13-bucket/imgs/testnet.png)

-Soon, we will move to the testnet(s) phase.
+Soon, we will move to the Testnet(s) phase.
 There will be **multiple stages to our testnet**, each stage will have a specific testing purpose (e.g. to test consensus, performance, incentives, etc.).

-The main difference between testnet and Devnet is that testnet is incentivized.
+The main difference between Testnet and Devnet is that the Testnet is incentivized.
 This is done to attract operators with higher grade equipment to maximize the geographical distribution of the edge network, lowering our time to first byte (TTFB), and maximizing the testing in a realistic scenario. **Developers can use Fleek Network**, which will be crucial to test its features.

 Additionally, in this phase, we will expand our direct integrations to **both IPFS & Filecoin**.
 Fleek Network can fetch content directly from IPFS & Filecoin nodes.
 While Fleek Network can reach any origin via its gateways through HTTP, we plan to expand our direct integrations to all major web3 storage providers.